If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 They are generally made of ABS plastic (Acrylonitrile Butadiene Styrene), a common thermoplastic polymer, with an interior cushion of hybrid construction.

-Lightweight shells: The outer plastic layer is thinner, making it less durable but more capable of absorbing impacts.
+Lightweight shells (foam helmet): The outer plastic layer is thinner, making it less durable but more capable of absorbing impacts.

 It is made of a molded expanded foam called EPS (Expanded PolyStyrene).